Discover the best Vienna Instagram spots

 12. The Palm House

 The Palm House or Palmenhaus is a giant greenhouse located inside Schonbrunn Park.
-You can visit it, but its exterior is pretty Instagrammable as well.
+You can visit it, but it’s actually due to its exterior that it made this list along with other Vienna photo spots.

 How to get here: same as for Schonbrunn Palace.